Master of Science in Veterinary Medicine

 OR

-Applications submitted under the Maturity Clause (aged 27 years and over) and which will include a recognized MQF /EQF Level 4 (minimum of 120 ECTS credits) qualification in an area related to this programme’s area of study (as will be reviewed and decided upon by the Admissions Board) will be considered to be included in the eligibility vetting process.
+- Applications submitted under the Maturity Clause (aged 27 years and over) and which will include a recognized MQF /EQF Level 4 (minimum of 120 credits) qualification in an area related to this programme’s area of study (as will be reviewed and decided upon by the Admissions Board) will be considered to be included in the eligibility vetting process.
 In addition, these applicants will need to sit for the Programme’s Entry Examinations in Chemistry, Physics and Biology/Animal Sciences, and achieve the required Grade B or better.
+Shortlisting for processing the Maturity Clause is taken via a set Admissions process which goes through a number of checklists.
 An Interview may also be required.

 Further important information can be found under the respective Admissions FAQ https://mcast.edu.mt/maturity-clause/.